cr0hn/enteletaor/doc/source/advanced.rst

 As you can read in :doc:`quickstart` document, you can scan a single host or a network.
 Syntax is nmap-like.

-You can specify other ports that enteleteaor default, using ``-p`` option:
+You can specify other ports that enteletaor default, using ``-p`` option:

 .. code-block:: bash

-    # enteleteaor scan -t 10.10.0.10/16 -p 5550,5551
+    # enteletaor scan -t 10.10.0.10/16 -p 5550,5551

 Parallel scanning
 +++++++++++++++++

-By default, enteleteaor runs 20 concurrent scanning.
+By default, enteletaor runs 20 concurrent scanning.
 Internally it's implemented with *greenlets* threads.
 It means that are not "real" Python threads.
 You can think about greenlets thread as a lightweight version of threads.

 I recommend to use 40 concurrent scanning threads.
 Don't worry for the overload of your system, green threads will made this possible without a hungry CPU process.